qaware/qaware-blog-source/content/posts/cloud-observability-grafana-spring-boot.md

 **Metrics** are usually counters and gauges exposed by the application, which may tell about the healthiness or enable looking at ["utilization/saturation/rate/error/duration" (USERED)][usered] type information.
 Metrics are limited in cardinality and certainly do not allow per-request investigation.

-**Logs** are written by the application and, depending on the log level, may contain very detailed information about the application.
+**Logs** are written by the application and, depending on the log level, may contain very detailed human-readable information about the application.
 They may contain structured data, such as a trace id, to correlate them with particular requests made against the application.

 **Traces** are collected during a single request, uniquely identified with a trace id, and are typically propagated across many applications communicating within a cluster.